Pat Marsello Works

 Artist Statement

-The Art of Brushwork is comprised of three elements.
-The brush is a magician’s wand, and if handled correctly, can create a world out of thin air.
-The ink is the blood; it holds the possibility of Ch’I yun, or the living spirit of a painting.
-And the paper is the skin, the texture that accepts the ink and absorbs the energy of the brush.
-It is the dance between these three, the brush, the ink and the paper guided by the hand and the heart that makes brushwork.
+The art of brushwork is comprised of three elements.
+The brush is a magician’s wand, and if handled correctly, will create a world out of thin air.
+The paint is the blood; it holds the possibility of Ch’I yun, the living spirit of a painting.
+And the paper is the skin, the texture that accepts the paint and absorbs the energy of the brush.
+It is the dance between these three, the brush, the paint and the paper, guided by the hand that turns a blank space into a painting; one with life and movement and potential.